openvinotoolkit/model_server/docs/docker_container.md

    make docker_build
 ```

-It will generate the images, tagged as :
+It will generate the images, tagged as:

 - openvino/model_server:latest - with CPU, NCS and HDDL support,
 - openvino/model_server-gpu:latest - with CPU, NCS, HDDL and iGPU support,